JoAiHQ/chatapps/README.md

 ChatApps are native AI applications that can be published to app stores like the ChatGPT App Store.
 They combine:

-- **Warps**: Open-source protocol for skills that act on-chain and off-chain.
+- **Warp Protocol**: Open-source protocol for skills that act on-chain and off-chain.
 - **Dynamic MCP**: JoAi automatically spins up MCP servers per Warp on demand.
 See [MCP documentation](https://docs.joai.ai/protocols/mcp) for details.
 - **Warp UI**: Visual representation for Warps, compatible with the ChatGPT Apps SDK.
 - **Cloud Wallet**: Full abstraction with Warp Wallets via cloud wallet providers (TEEs for wallet signatures).